 It is important to note that there is a convention for the prediction model that a +/-1 square wave has RMS = 0 dB FS and corresponds to 120 dB, while for listening tests, 0 dB FS corresponds to approximately 100 dB, given the above capabilities of the reproduction equipment.

-For the listening tests, we will applying clipping to your submitted WAV files so all samples lie between -1 and +1 (see this page).
-We will then play the signals as is using a HTML/PHP audio player coded on a webpage.
+For the listening tests, we will require the signals to be provided as 16-bit WAV files with a 32 kHz sampling rate (see this page).
+We will play the signals as is using a HTML/PHP audio player coded on a webpage.
 The responsibility for the final signal level is therefore yours.
 It’s worth bearing in mind that should your signals overall seem too loud to be comfortable to a participant, they may well turn down the volume themselves.

 ICRA standard noises, https://icra-audiology.org/Repository/icra-noise.
 We used track #1.